Little Golden Book Land: Plot

 Beamer the Old Lighthouse is worried because previous storms have battered the breakwater so much that the last storm broke a hole in it.
 He calls a meeting with the big ships.
 Overhearing the meeting and learning what's wrong, Scuffy the Tugboat promises to help fix the breakwater.
 The big ships laugh at him and Beamer orders them to stop.
 Scuffy is determined to prove that a little tugboat can do big things.

 Later, Scuffy and explains the problem to his friends, Tootle, Katy Caboose, Poky Little Puppy, and Shy Little Kitten.
 Despite their fears about getting into trouble, they agree to help Scuffy.
 They have adventures on the way to get materials to fix the breakwater, during which Poky Little Puppy and Scuffy meet and tell Saggy Baggy Elephant about the breakwater and he agrees to help.
-He offers them his coconuts to fix the breakwater but after Scuffy points out they need a rock Saggy Baggy Elephant takes his friends along a path to Cavetown.
+He offers them his coconuts to fix the breakwater, but after Scuffy points out they need a rock, Saggy Baggy Elephant takes his friends along a path to Cavetown.
+Meanwhile, Tootle, Shy Little Kitten and Katy meet Tawny Scrawny Lion, who agrees to help.
+He offers them a big carrot to fix the breakwater, but Katy points out they need a big rock, and Tawny Scrawny Lion joins them on their journey to Cavetown.

 They all make it through Cavetown Tunnel where they meet Baby Brown Bear, who helps his new friends by leading them to a big round rock perched on a mountaintop.
 Just as a storm starts, all friends with arms and legs push the rock off the mountaintop right down to Tootle.
 The rock blocks Katy and Tootle's passage on the tracks.
 After everybody gets back on board Tootle starts making a run for it.
 The rock then chases the friends down the track, creating a trail of destruction behind it.

 Just as the storm is starting to batter the breakwater at Harbortown even further, Beamer catches sight of Tootle and orders the cargo ship to take action.
 The cargo ship puts some mattresses from his hold on the ground.
 Tootle then slams on her brakes and sends everything flying out of her cars.
 The friends all land on the mattresses, except for Scuffy who lands back in the water.
 The big rock lands squarely in the hole in the breakwater, plugging it up and preventing Harbortown from being flooded.

 Eventually, the storm passes and Beamer hosts holds a party for Scuffy.
 He congratulates Scuffy for saving the day, but Scuffy gives the credit to all his friends.
 After Tawny Scrawny Lion makes a toast to Scuffy, Shy Little Kitten catches everybody's attention by spotting a rainbow in the sky.